Should Greenstone Gold Mine Increase Air Emissions Near Geraldton?

 Official title: Greenstone Gold Mines GP Inc. - Environmental Compliance Approval (air)

-Greenstone Gold Mines wants to increase production at their open pit gold mine near Geraldton, Ontario.
-They're asking to nearly double their mining rate to 78 million tonnes per year.
-The mine releases pollutants including sulphur dioxide, nitrogen oxides, hydrogen cyanide, nickel, and lead into the air.
+Greenstone Gold Mines wants to nearly double its mining rate at an open pit gold mine near Geraldton, Ontario.
+The company is seeking approval to increase production to 78 million tonnes per year.
+This would mean more air emissions—including sulphur dioxide, nitrogen oxides, hydrogen cyanide, nickel, and lead.

 Why This Matters